anuragmishra-de/data-engineering-projects/README.md

 Cloud Data Engineering | AWS | SQL | Python

-I have 15+ years of experience as an Oracle database developer and am currently transitioning into cloud data engineering.
+I have 15+ years of experience as an Oracle database and Informatica ETL developer and am currently transitioning into cloud data engineering.

 ## Skills